Patrik638/Treasure_hunt/README.md

 Licensed under the GNU General Public License v2.0

 ## TDD in practice
-I learned to think outside a box when i am wrting a code.I learned much more from "failed test" than "passed test".
+I learned to think outside a box when i am wrting a code.
+I learned much more from "failed test" than "passed test".